malept/thermite/README.md

 ## Usage

 1. Add `thermite` as a runtime dependency in your gem.
-2. In your gemspec, add `Rakefile` to specification's `extensions` list.
+2. In your gemspec, add `Rakefile` to the specification's `extensions` list.
 3. In `Rakefile`, add `require 'thermite/tasks'` and then add the tasks to the file by running:

 ```ruby